dsc-courses/dsc106-2025-sp/projects/project3peer.md

 ```
 1. What if instead of entering a time, there is a slider that allows the reader to simultaneously select valid start and end times?

 2. What if the author emphasized the color encoded interactive button by adding an annotation or solid border?
-It wasn't immediately obvious at first, and it took me quite some time to find out this was even possible.
+The interaction wasn't immediately obvious at first, and it took me quite some time to find out this was even possible.

 3. What if the author implemented a dynamic y axis?
-Right now, the standardization allows the y-axis to be static but this makes the visualization less intuitive for the readers to interpret.
+Right now, the standardization allows the y-axis to be fixed but this makes the visualization less intuitive for the readers to interpret.
 I wonder if including the true data values will make it easier for the readers to draw conclusions.

 ```